3 Types of Traffic Violations in Virginia You Should Know About

 The most severe traffic violations in Virginia are six-point traffic violations.
 Some six-point violations, such as driving a commercial vehicle under the influence, stay on your record permanently.

-Other violations vary in the time they remain on your record and include reckless driving, driving while intoxicated, driving with a revoked license, and manslaughter, among many others.
+Other violations vary in the time they remain on your record and include but are not limited to reckless driving, driving while intoxicated, driving with a revoked license, and manslaughter.

 Punishments for Too Many Points